hadv/vito-contracts/README.md

 ### Upgrading from Previous Versions

-If you were using an earlier version of SafeTxPool, the new modular architecture is **100% backward compatible**:
+If you were using an earlier version of SafeTxPool, the current modular architecture is **100% backward compatible**:

 ```solidity
 // Same interface as before